First Aid Tip: How to Recognise and Treat Heart Attacks

 Step 1: Call an ambulance/emergency medical help, say that you suspect someone is having a heart attack.

 Step 2: Make the person comfortable, if possible ask them to sit on the floor.
-The best position is known as the “W” position, this involves the person sitting up with something under their knees to raise them.
+The best position is known as the “W” position, this involves the person sitting up with their back against a wall with something under their knees to raise them.
 This reduces the strain on the heart.

 Step 3: If you are able to, ask the casualty to chew on a 300mg (big) aspirin.
-If they have any other medication for their heart (a spray etc.) which a doctor has told them to use, then let the casualty use it.
+If they have any other medication for their heart (a spray etc.) which a doctor has told them to use in the event of chest pain, then let the casualty use it.
 Check out our blog post on how aspirin helps in a heart attack.

-The casualty may loose consciousness before the ambulance arrives.
-Try to be reassuring and calm, the casualty will be incredibly frightened and anxious which could aggravate their condition.
+Try to be reassuring and calm, the casualty will be incredibly frightened and anxious which could aggravate their condition

 Our Advanced Online First Aid Class covers the key medical emergencies that everyone should know about.
 Sign up today for free!